dmalenic/mc14500b/mc14500-asm/README.md

 - `-I include-file-name`, `--include include-file-name` the additional location to scan for the include-files besides the current working directory.

-- `-i {first, last}`, `--instr-position {first, last}` defines the position of the 4 instruction op-code bits within the assembled machine code word.
-The value `first` indicates that the 4 most significant bits are used to encode the MC14500B instruction op-code, and the value `last` indicates that the 4 least significant bits are used to encode the MC14500B instruction op-code.
+- `-i {first, last}`, `--instr-position {first, last}` defines the position of the 4-bit instruction op-code within the assembled machine code word.
+The value `first` indicates that the four most significant bits are used to encode the MC14500B instruction op-code, and the value `last` indicates that the four least significant bits are used to encode the MC14500B instruction op-code.
 The default value is `last`.

 - `-n {0,F}`, `--non-programmed-location-value {0,F}` defines the value for the ROM memory locations that are not